folaroma/image-processor/USEME.md

 # USEME

 To run the program, either double-click the JAR file, or open a terminal and navigate to the folder it's in.
-Then from there, enter `-jar NameOfJARFile.jar` and the program should run accordingly.
+Then from there, enter `java -jar image-processor.jar interactive` or `java -jar image-processor.jar script [filename]`and the program should run accordingly.

 Commands supported by the Image Processor program: